ramonaspence/chefs-notebook/README.md

 My hope is that this app can bring cooks, mixologists, and maybe even microbiologists together!
 Okay, maybe not microbiologists, but maybe fermentation enthusiasts.

-This project seeks to provide a space for all kinds of recipes to be organized, refered to, shared with others, and even receive feedback.
+This project seeks to provide a space for all kinds of recipes to be organized, referred to, shared with others, and even give feedback on.

 ## Using this App ##

-In order to save recipes and view other recipes, we first need to be able to login and create a profile.
+In order to save and view other recipes, we first need to be able to login and create a profile.

-The homescreen will be a form that toggles from Logging in to Registering a new user.
+The homescreen will be a form that toggles from Logging in to Registering a new user with the `Login` and `Sign Up` buttons.
 The password must be:
     - unique,
-    - contain a combination of letters, numbers and symbols,
+    - must be a minimum of 6 characters
-    - and must be a minimum of 6 characters
+    - and can contain a combination of letters, numbers and symbols.

-Once registered, you may receive an email for verification, however, this application does not require email verification for any reason.
+Once registered, you may receive an email for verification; however, this application does not require email verification for any reason so you can disregard that email.

 After registering, you will be automatically logged in and redirected to a form to create a profile.
-Once you've created a profile, you'll be redirect to your profile.
-There you'll see in the top right corner of your profile a button to create a recipe!
+Once you've created a profile, you'll be redirected to it.
+There you'll see a button to create a recipe in the top right-hand corner of your profile.

-Now that that's out of the way, you can begin creating a recipe.
+Go wild!

 <small>*Note: As of right now, this project is not in production.
 There are plans in place to make this happen.*
 *In the meantime, the database may not be consistent which may cause the loss of recipes.*</small>